Bullying & Litigation

 This niche and emerging practice area, part of the broader sphere of education law, at RLG, is built upon our desire to help children and their families stop the tragic and destructive bullying that is so prevalent in our schools, particularly at private and independent schools in the province.

 Brian F.P.
-Murphy, QC (of the Bars of New Brunswick and Ontario), Andrew Rogerson, and Angela I. Salvatore comprise the RLG education law team.
+Murphy, QC (of the Bars of New Brunswick and Ontario), and Andrew Rogerson comprise the RLG education law team.

 Bullying Law in Ontario